eblot/pyftdi/pyftdi/README.rst

 Requirements
 ~~~~~~~~~~~~

+Python_ 2.6 or above is required.
+Python_ 3.3+ is also supported.

 PyFtdi relies on PyUSB_, which itself depends on one of the following native
 libraries:

 * libusb-1.0 (recommended), tested with 1.0.20
 * libusb-0.1 (deprecated), tested with 0.1.4
 * openusb (not tested with pyftdi)

+Since PyFtdi 0.13, Six_ compatibility library is also required.

 PyFtdi does not depend on any other native library, and only uses standard
 Python modules along with PyUSB_